Revisiting what following Jesus means

 He edits Regent’s Reviews, based at Regent’s Park College, Oxford.
 Regent’s Reviews is published every April and October and can be read at: http://www.rpc.ox.ac.uk/regents-reviews/

-This is the first in a new Lent series written by Baptists - a new reflection will be published each Wednesday over the next six weeks.
+This is the first in a new Lent series written by Baptists - a new reflection appearing each Wednesday over the next six weeks.

 How do you normally observe Lent?
 “Wilderness” is a rich and layered idea in the Old Testament - reflecting on it may offer some helpful ways forward as we seek to engage with Lent this year.
 By Helen Paynter